19hours/sg-statutes/Acts/Planning Act.md

 (3) Notwithstanding subsection (1), any development of land, being a development in respect of which no development charge is payable by reason of any exemption or remission under this Act or the repealed Act, shall be disregarded for the purpose of determining the Development Baseline for the land if —

-(a) any term of the exemption or remission provides that the development shall be disregarded for that purpose; or
+(a) any term of the exemption or remission provides that the development shall be disregarded for that purpose;

+[Act 7 of 2017 wef 15/05/2017]

-(b) any term of the exemption or remission has ceased to be or is not complied with.
+(b) any term of the exemption or remission has ceased to be or is not complied with; or

+[Act 7 of 2017 wef 15/05/2017]

+(c) the development relates to one single dwelling-house on the land and the proposed development is to develop the land for a use other than as land with only one single dwelling-house on it.

+[Act 7 of 2017 wef 15/05/2017]

 (4) Notwithstanding subsection (1), any development of land for use as a hotel or part of a hotel authorised by the grant of written permission by the competent authority under the repealed Act between 18th April 1968 and 31st December 1969 (both dates inclusive) on any prescribed land shall be disregarded for the purpose of determining the Development Baseline for the land if —